james702283/AI_Native_Journey/README.md

 # Open the main presentation file in your browser
 # (On macOS, you can use the 'open' command)
 open presentation.html

+🙏 Acknowledgements
-🙏 AcknowledgementsThis project was developed as part of the Pursuit AI Cohort learning journey.
+This project was developed as part of the Pursuit AI Cohort learning journey.
 The entire process, from ideation and coding to design and deployment, was a collaborative effort with Google's Gemini, which served as a creative and technical partner.